Energinet-DataHub/energy-origin/doc/architecture/adr/0017-claims.md

 ## Decision Outcome

-We chose to use JWT tokens with scope claim for adherence to (RFC 8693)[https://www.rfc-editor.org/rfc/rfc8693.html]:
+We chose to use JWT tokens with scope claim for adherence to [RFC 8693](https://www.rfc-editor.org/rfc/rfc8693.html):
 ```jsonc
 {
   "sub": "1234567890",